- Friday 17 June 2016

-The next call for applications will be held in June 2017.
+The next call for applications will be late 2017.

 The Australia-Germany Joint Research Cooperation Scheme is a joint initiative of Universities Australia (UA) and the German Academic Exchange Service (DAAD).
 The scheme supports exchanges for researchers to spend time at partner institutions in Germany and for collaborating German researchers to spend time at the University of Melbourne.
 Proposals must include an early career researcher.

 Although UA coordinates the scheme in Australia, awards are funded by the participating universities with DAAD in Germany funding the corresponding German activity.
 This scheme is classified as an internal grant.

 Melbourne applicants can request up to $AUD 25,000 to support travel over two years (maximum of $AUD 12,500 per year).
 DAAD will award German applicants up to EURO 16,000 over two years (maximum of EURO 8,000 per year).

 - Return economy airfares from Australia to Germany